PratyakshMathur/Donation-Nation/README.md

 - Open terminal in the project folder and type the following command <code> npm i</code>
 - After successful installation, then type <code>npm i -g nodemon </code>

+### Step 4:
+- Open the PowerShell and type <code>mongod </code> to run the database
+- Copy the given keys and token in the .env file
+- Open terminal in the project folder and type the following command <code> node seeds/index.js</code>

 ### All set to run the code

-- Open the PowerShell and type <code>mongod </code> to run the database
-- Then in the project's location, open cmd and type <code> nodemon app.js </code> to run the app.
+- In the project's location, open cmd and type <code> nodemon app.js </code> to run the app.
 - The app will start running at [localhost:3000](localhost:3000)